aedobbyn/multicolor/README.md

 <br>

-<sup>1</sup> If coloring isn’t possible, you’ll get a warning every time
+<sup>1</sup> If coloring isn’t possible, you’ll get a warning on load
-`multi_color` evaluates.
+and every time `multi_color` evaluates.
 The `type` argument will auto-set to `"string"`.
 To check how these environments are determined, see [`multicolor:::use_color`](https://github.com/aedobbyn/multicolor/blob/dev/R/utils.R#L13).
 If using `multicolor` in another package, you might consider inserting a replacement for the case when this evaluates to `FALSE`.